Modern-Prometheus-AI/Neuroca/README.md

 - **Dynamically Managed Backends**: The system automatically selects and manages the optimal storage backend (e.g., high-speed In-Memory for STM, persistent SQLite/Vector DBs for MTM/LTM) for each memory tier based on configuration.
 This happens transparently, ensuring the best balance of speed, persistence, and scalability for different types of memory without manual intervention.
 The architecture is designed for easy extension with new backend types.
 - **Advanced Search Capabilities**: Goes beyond simple vector similarity to allow filtering and searching based on metadata, time, importance, and tags across different memory tiers.
 - **Thread-Safe Design**: Engineered for robust performance in asynchronous applications with thread-local connection management for database backends.
 - **Organic Learning & Context**: Facilitates true learning and adaptation by allowing the LLM's effective context to grow organically and potentially indefinitely.
-Unlike RAG's manual retrieval, NCA's automatic background processes (consolidation, decay, relevance-based retrieval) provide context seamlessly, enabling the LLM to evolve its understanding over time based on its "experiences" without explicit tool intervention.
+Unlike RAG's manual retrieval, NCA's automatic background processes provide context seamlessly.
+This enables the LLM to evolve its understanding over time based on its "experiences"—remembering not just facts, but also past interactions, mistakes made, recent documentation changes, version updates, and other crucial context—without explicit tool intervention.

 ## NCA vs. Standard RAG: A Deeper Dive